-The stunning view of the Urubamba River Valley and Andes was enough to keep us in our seats, but there was also a bar and observation car where a live band of musicians brought much conviviality to the passengers.
+The stunning view of the Urubamba River Valley and Andes was enough to keep us in our seats on our journey up, on the Belmond Hiram Bingham, but there was also a bar and observation car where a live band of musicians brought much conviviality to the passengers.

 The train journey also included a free tour of the Citadel, which was absolutely spellbinding (that’s both the tour and the site) and high tea at the Belmond Sanctuary Lodge, just adjacent to the entrance of the park.